Blidge/tgn-caw-main/README.md

-# TGN-CAW: using CAW edge embeddings for TGH memory updates
+# TGN-CAW: using CAW edge embeddings for TGN memory updates

 This is the first repo version - I will edit readme later.
 For now, I leave the TGN readme here.